t-wang1/t-wang1.github.io/_notes/functional_programming.md

 **Parallelism** is when a process is able to execute some of its tasks at the same time.
 When computing in parallel, some tasks have **dependencies**, meaning they cannot be completed until other tasks are finished.

 The **work** of a process is the time expended using a single processor.
 The **span** of a process is the time expended using infinitely many processors.

+### Higher-Order Functions

+A **higher-order function** is a function which takes in functions or returns functions. **Partial application** is the act of applying _some_ of the curried arguments to a curried function, but not all.